-Learn about the physiology and the psychology of breathing from a diverse group of 15 top experts in their fields.
-Learn and interact with them from your own location, as they present “live” from around the United States (and other countries) while sitting in their own offices.
+Learn about the physiology and the psychology of breathing from our faculty, a diverse group of 15 top experts in their fields.
+Learn and interact with them from your own location, as they present “live” from around the world while sitting in their own offices.
 Become an interdisciplinary expert, well versed in the relevant sciences.
 Learn how to integrate breathing services into your practice, from both professional and business perspectives.
 Or, learn how to start an independent (or parallel) business that provides breathing learning services to clients.

 Learn to identify dysfunctional breathing habits that disturb physiology and trigger symptoms and deficits that seriously compromise health and performance.
 Learn how to identify the factors that trigger and sustain these dysfunctional habits.
 Help clients to unlearn these habits and to learn new ones that are in concert with healthy self-regulation.
-Students are colleague professionals from around the world; their own success with clients means realization of the School mission.
+Students are colleague professionals from around the world; their own success with clients is the realization of our own mission.

 The Graduate School offers a 36 unit trimester MS program, 12 units per trimester, designed to be completed within one year (45 weeks), but may also be taken on a part time basis.
-The program consists of 28 one-unit courses: 8 Physiology courses, 8 Psychology courses, 8 Intervention courses, 2 Measurement courses, and 2 Business courses.
-It also includes 3 one-unit proseminars, 4 units of service practicums to be completed at your own location, and 1 unit of business practicum consisting of the execution of a business plan formulated by you while taking the business courses.
-All courses are conveniently held on weekends only.
+The program consists of 25 one-unit courses: 7 Physiology courses, 8 Psychology courses, 8 Intervention courses, and 2 Business courses.
+It also includes 5 units of Proseminars, 4 units of Service Practicums to be completed at your own location, and 1 unit of Business Practicum consisting of the execution of a business plan formulated by you while taking the business courses.
+All courses are conveniently held on weekends.